cbor-wg/cddl-2/draft-bormann-cbor-cddl-2-draft.md

 are often added to a language), e.g., by carrying them in what is parsed as comments in CDDL 1.0.

-each module to be valid CDDL (if missing some rule definitions to be imported).
+This enables each module source file to be valid CDDL 1.0 (if missing some rule definitions to be imported).

 Namespacing
 -----------